ajay9022/Caption-Generator/README.md

 Later, when the model is used to generate descriptions, the generated words will be concatenated and recursively provided as input to generate a caption for an image.

-The function named create_sequences(), given the tokenizer, a maximum sequence length, and the dictionary of all descriptions and photos, will transform the data into input-output pairs of data for training the model.
+The function named **create_sequences()**, given the tokenizer, a maximum sequence length, and the dictionary of all descriptions and photos, will transform the data into input-output pairs of data for training the model.
 There are two input arrays to the model: one for photo features and one for the encoded text.
 There is one output for the model which is the encoded next word in the text sequence.

-The input text is encoded as integers, which will be fed to a word embedding layer.
+The **input text is encoded as integers, which will be fed to a word embedding layer**.
 The photo features will be fed directly to another part of the model.
 The model will output a prediction, which will be a probability distribution over all words in the vocabulary.

 The output data will therefore be a one-hot encoded version of each word, representing an idealized probability distribution with 0 values at all word positions except the actual word position, which has a value of 1.